Chairs & Directors

 Chair, Educational Administration & Higher Education

 Saran Donahoo is also Director, College Student Personnel Program.

 Ph.D., Higher Education Administration, University of Illinois at Urbana-Champaign

 A. M., History, University of Illinois at Urbana-Champaign

 Educational legal and policy issues, K-16/P-20 systems, the impact of spirituality and religion on educational experiences, the preparation and socialization of student affairs professionals, graduate education, and diversity and equity issues.

-Dr. Wallace is an Associate Professor of Exercise Science and current Exercise Science Program Director for the department.
-Her primary focus of training and study is in the sub disciplinary area of cardiovascular exercise physiology.
-She serves as Director of the Cardiovascular Exercise Physiology Laboratory, on the Advisory Board for the Graduate Certificate in Gerontology, and as the faculty advisor for the SIU Women’s Volleyball Sport Club.
+Dr. Anton is an Associate Professor of Exercise Science and is Undergraduate Exercise Science Program Director.
+His primary focus of training and study is in the sub disciplinary area of exercise physiology and he serves as the Director of the SIUC Cancer Rehabilitation Laboratory and the Exercise Program Director for the

 Saliwe M. Kawewe